ramyasathiya/MODULE-2/Ex2.md

 ## Aim:
 To write a C++ program to read the customer details using a constructor and display them using a member function.
 ## Algorithm:
-Start the program.

-Define a class Details with data members:
+Start the program and define a class Details with data members: name, place, and no (pin code).

-name (string)

-place (string)

-no (integer → pin code).

-Define a constructor that accepts values for name, place, and pin code, and initializes the data members.
+Define a constructor to initialize the data members with user-provided values.

 Define a member function Display() to print the customer details.

-In the main() function:

-Read customer details from the user.
+In main(), read customer details (name, place, pin code) from the user.

-Create an object of Details class and pass the values to the constructor.
+Create an object of Details and pass the values to the constructor.

-Call the Display() function to show the details.
+Call Display() to show the details, then stop the program.

-Stop the program.
 ## Program:
 ```
 #include <iostream>